The declaration types

 par_enum(name:quoted_string, default:identifier, description:quoted_string) { <special> }

-These entities are collectively known as “parameter”.
-Parameters are values that are held constant through each single model run, but unlike constants, can be configured to have different values in e.g. data files or MobiView2.
+These entities are collectively known as “parameters”.
+Parameters are values that are held constant through each single model run, but unlike constants, their values can be configured by the model user in e.g. data files or MobiView2.
 Parameters can also be distributed over index sets (this is determined by the par_group they are in).

 • The default value is what you get for the parameter value if a specific value is not provided in the data set.